rackerlabs/support-how-to/content/getting-started/getting-started-with-public-cloud.md

 #### Manage and secure an account

-Now that you have created an account there are a few things you should do to prevent surprises.
+Now that you have created an account, there are a few things you should do to prevent surprises.

 1. Protect your account by enabling [Multi-factor authentication](/how-to/multi-factor-authentication-from-the-cloud-control-panel/).
 Multi-factor authentication is a free tool that can greatly decrease the chances of your account being compromised.

 2. Public Cloud is billed on an hourly basis, and resources such as file storage and traffic can have varying costs.
 For this reason, you should [create a billing threshold notification](/how-to/billing-services-overview/#set-a-billing-threshold/) that alerts you to unexpected billing changes.

-3. Learn how to add users, create user groups, set up role based access, view your bill, or change payment methods and account information by reviewing our comprehensive [Account management](/how-to/account-management/) article.
+3. Learn how to add users, create user groups, set up role-based access, view your bill, or change payment methods and account information by reviewing our comprehensive [Account management](/how-to/account-management/) article.

 #### Build your cloud